solaranamnesis/william-thomson/treatise-on-natural-philosophy-2/full-text-german.md

 scheinlich auch starrer, als eine ebenso grosse Stahlkugel.

-*) Proceedings of the Royal Society of London, 1861. „On Crystallizatien and Liquefaction as influenced by Stresses tending to Change of Form in Crystals“.
+*) Proceedings of the Royal Society of London, 1861.
+"On Crystallizatien and Liquefaction as influenced by Stresses tending to Change of Form in Crystals".